 Have you ever wondered how running shoes are made?
 When we concept, create and build our shoes, we start with the runner first.
 We’ve talked with thousands of runners around the world to understand what they want on the run.
 We call these findings runner insights.
 We rely on real runner feedback to determine fit, function and design of our future products.

 Our work in the lab, which we call our science insights, goes hand in hand with our runner insights.
 We study biomechanics, or the way your body moves on the run.
 We bring runners into the lab so we can look at everything from exact toe movements and foot strikes to changes in stride over the duration of a run.

 In addition, our full mechanical lab tests every part of the shoe.
 We test for things like energy return with an impact tester, flexibility to see how smoothly they move with the foot from heel-strike to toe-off, and durability over the course of 1,500 miles.
-For perspective, that’s a really long run from our headquarters in Seattle to Tulsa, OK.
+For perspective, that’s a really long run from London to Moscow, OK.

 All this data we collect from runner and science insights help us understand the body in motion from every angle.

 We’ve been stuffing awesome innovations into our running shoes since the 70s.
 Some have helped you feel fast, some comfortable, and others stable.

 Check out our innovation timeline to learn more about some of the neat things we’ve developed over the years:

 1983: Diagonal Rollbar – a denser foam on the inside of the shoe that keeps runners from rotating inward and toward the outside and a softer EVA to keep the shoe from tilting awkwardly for walkers

 1986: Kinetic Wedge – forefoot stabilising wedge allows the foot to arch more naturally, reducing stress-related injuries